tiger-pillow/myblog.dev.repo/2021/content/post/2023reading.md

 Read the French translation of it, funny, interesting, wasn't convinced though.

 ### 5. The Timetraveler's Wife by Audrey Niffenegger
-I loved lvoed loved the prose style! so causal, detailed, yet organized, flowy and touching at the same time.
+I loved loved loved the prose style! so causal, detailed, yet organized, flowy and touching at the same time.
 Can't wait for the sequel!
 This books reminds me of why I love reading so much.
 Also best sex scene I've ever seen written.

 ### 6. Divergente by Veronica Roth
 A book series I've read in high school and now revisiting in French.
 Very well done young adult series (at least the first two books) -- lots of actions! perfect for learning French verbs.
 Beautiful sentences, conscise and powerful narrative.
 Fabulous translation!